martialblog/cheatsheet/README.md

 - Grep-able!

 ##Requirements
-Nothing but good old Python.
-It's not rocketscience.
+Nothing but good old Python (3.x), it's not rocketscience.

+I also provided a Python 2.x version.
+However, main branch is 3.x.

 ##Installation
 To use, clone this repository to ```~/cheat.d```.
 Like so: